MilesIParker/GoingNUTS/README.md

 Input files (Data preperation):

-             Raw weather data for each country and territorial regions saved as "Data_*.csv" (Folder raw_files)
+             Raw weather data for each country and territorial region saved as "Data_*.csv" (Folder raw_files)

              "Macrodata_NUTS3"  for macro data